Frequently Asked Questions:

 A: Pay Pal is the number one way in the world to transfer money electronically.
 It is safe, and secure.
 It is primary means of payment for such large companies like Ebay.
 The way it works is your e-mail address is attached to a credit card or checking account.
 It is free to setup, safe, and convenient.
 Pre-registration for the Nikkei Karate tournament is paid by using Pay Pal.

-Q: I don't want to use Pay Pal or am having trouble using it but I still want to register and the deadline has passed for mail in registration.
-What can I do?
+Q: I don't want to use Pay Pal or am having trouble using it.

 Q: I have a huge stack of completed registration forms and the deadline has passed for mail in, what can I do?

-A: Scan the forms and e-mail them to us, then send us a Pay Pal payment for the total amount or make special arrangements with us via email to bring us a check the morning of the tournament, preferably before your competitors start showing up.
+A: Scan the forms and e-mail them to us at email@example.com, then send us a Pay Pal payment to firstname.lastname@example.org for the total amount.
 Other option is to use overnight mail.
-We must receive your packet by Wednesday before the tournament.
+We MUST receive your packet by Wednesday before the tournament.

 Q: What is the easiest way to submit a large number of registrations?